-Nevett Ford has earned an international reputation for its service in this complex and important area of law.
+Based in Melbourne CBD, Australia, Nevett Ford’s top immigration lawyers have earned an international reputation for their service in this complex and important area of law.

 Nevett Ford’s reputation for innovation is best exemplified by it becoming one of the first legal firms in Australia to become active in advising intending migrants.
-When acting for migration clients it is important to consider the range of alternatives which may be suitable to their needs.
-As a full service firm, we are able to offer strategic immigration solutions to intending migrants.
+Our Australian immigration lawyers will consider a range of alternatives to find one that is suitable to the needs of migrating clients.
+As one of the best full-service firms in Melbourne, our lawyers are able to offer strategic immigration solutions to intending migrants.
 Decisions about migration are often difficult.
 Our involvement in this area means that we understand how intending migrants feel, their concerns and fears and their desire to have a smooth transition to Australia.

 Nevett Ford’s Migration Services